-Just as he did in 1996 in the Dole campaign, he left from his position, and aggressively denied the accusation, claiming the story was false.
+Just as he did in 1996 in the Dole campaign, he stepped down from his position, and aggressively denied the accusation, claiming the story was false.
 The tape was fake he said.
 Then, after Spitzer’s father hired a private investigator who traced the call to Stone’s wife’s phone, Roger played the same card he tried in 1996 when he blamed the “domestic employee.”
 He told the press “someone could well have broken into his home and made that call.”
 He insisted that he couldn’t have made the call because he was at the theater seeing Frost/Nixon that night, but was left without an answer when it was pointed out that the play was dark that night.

 Roger absolutely made that phone call.
 Even Trump said, “they caught Roger red-handed, lying.
 What he did was ridiculous and stupid.”
 His denials fit his pattern, and his alibi and excuses are paper-thin.